juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

 ## Set non-preempting PriorityClass for Mount Pod {#set-non-preempting-priorityclass-for-mount-pod}

 :::tip
+- It's recommended to set non-preempting PriorityClass for Mount Pod by default.
-If the mount mode of CSI Driver is ["Sidecar mode"](../introduction.md#sidecar), the following problems will not be encountered.
+- If the mount mode of CSI Driver is ["Sidecar mode"](../introduction.md#sidecar), the following problems will not be encountered.
 :::

 When CSI Node creates a Mount Pod, it will set PriorityClass to `system-node-critical` by default, so that the Mount Pod will not be evicted when the node resources are insufficient.